 Provisions are recognised in the statement of financial position when the Group has a present legal or constructive obligation as a result of a past event, and it is probable that an outflow of economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
 Provisions can arise, for example, from warranties, environmental risks, litigation, foreseeable losses on projects and restructuring costs.
 The amount to be recognised as provisions corresponds to the management’s best estimate of the expenses that will be necessary to meet the existing obligation at the end of the reporting period.

-Estimated future warranty costs relating to products supplied are recorded as provisions.
+Estimated future warranty costs relating to products delivered are recorded as provisions.
 The amount of future warranty costs is based on accumulated experience.

 Provisions for restructuring costs are made once the restructuring plan has been approved and the implementation started or the personnel concerned have been informed of the terms.
 The plan must indicate which activities and personnel will be affected and the timing and cost of implementation.